necrifede/host-analyser/README.md

 ## TODO: pending task to do

-[x] use environment variables.
+- [x] Use environment variables.
+- [x] Add navigation menu
-[] use a pattern on input to verify is a valid IP.
+- [] Use a pattern on input to verify is a valid IP.
-[] deploy on commit or merge on master.
+- [] Automatic deploy on commit or merge on master.
-[] format final results.
+- [] Format final results with UI.

 ## Documentation